The ISBN (International Standard Book Number):is a 13-digit number that uniquely identifies books and book-like products.

 Rio's Bookstore and MBS Direct are great.
 But there are other options to getting textbooks

-Use Traditional Interlibrary Loan Services to order books that may take one to two weeks to arrive in Davis Library.
+Use Traditional Interlibrary Loan Services to order books that may take one to two weeks to arrive at Davis Library.

 Read books, download them, and cite them.
 Some books are provided by publishers, while others are scanned as part of the Library Project.